Dense Integer-Complete Synthesis for Bounded Parametric Timed Automata: Integer-complete dense parametric algorithms

 \subsection{Parametric reachability: \RIEF}

 The goal of \RIEF{} given in \cref{algo:RIEF} (``R'' stands for robust, and ``I'' for integer hull) is to synthesize parameter valuations solution to the EF-synthesis problem, \ie{} the valuations for which there exists a run eventually reaching a location in~$\LocsTarget$.
 It is inspired by the algorithms \EF{} and \IEF{} introduced in~\cite{JLR15} that both address the same problem; however \EF{} does not terminate in general, and \IEF{} can only output integer valuations.
 In fact, if we replace all occurrences of $\IH(\C)$ in Algorithm $\RIEF$ by~$\C$, we obtain Algorithm $\EF$ from~\cite{JLR15}.
+The differences with \IEF{} (which was defined in~\cite{JLR15}) are highlighted.

 \RIEF{} is a recursive algorithm (initially called by $\RIEF(\A,\Init(\A),\LocsTarget,\emptyset)$) that proceeds as a post-order traversal of the symbolic reachability tree, and collects all parametric constraints associated with the target locations~$\LocsTarget$.

-In contrast to \EF{}, it stores in the set~$\Passed$ of visited states the \emph{integer hulls} of (the extrapolation of) the symbolic states, which ensures termination due to the finite number of possible integer hulls of $k$-extrapolations; however, in contrast to \IEF{}, \RIEF{} returns the actual states (instead of their integer hull), which yields a larger result than \IEF{}.
+In contrast to \EF{}, \RIEF{} stores in the set~$\Passed$ of visited states the \emph{integer hulls} of (the extrapolation of) the symbolic states, which ensures termination due to the finite number of possible integer hulls of $\LargestC$-extrapolations; however, in contrast to \IEF{}, \RIEF{} returns the actual states (instead of their integer hull), which yields a larger result than \IEF{}.

 As a direct consequence of \cref{lemma:finite}, it is clear that \RIEF{} explores only a finite number a symbolic states.
 Therefore, we have the following theorem: \begin{theorem} \enonceTheoremRIEFtermination{} \end{theorem}